shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ```

 So far it is the most minimalistic implementation.
-Now we are able to create an index in elasticsearch by running `./phing elasticsearch-index-create -D elasticsearch.index=category`.
+Now we are able to create an index in Elasticsearch by running `./phing elasticsearch-index-create -D elasticsearch.index=category`.
 Also we can use `./phing elasticsearch-index-recreate` or `./phing elasticsearch-index-delete`.

 !!! note
-Command `./phing elasticsearch-index-create -D elasticsearch.index=category` (notice the parameter -D) create elasticsearch index only for our CategoryIndex.
+Command `./phing elasticsearch-index-create -D elasticsearch.index=category` (notice the parameter -D) create Elasticsearch index only for our CategoryIndex.
-Using `./phing elasticsearch-index-create` (without `-D` flag) will create elasticsearch indexes for all registered ones in your project (product, category, and so on).
+Using `./phing elasticsearch-index-create` (without `-D` flag) will create Elasticsearch indexes for all registered ones in your project (product, category, and so on).

-## Export data into elasticsearch
+## Export data into Elasticsearch

 Creating and deleting the index is nice but alone it is not really useful.
 As the next step we will implement method `getTotalCount()` and `getExportDataForBatch()` to be able to export data.